M-Osky/dataset_fixer/README.md

-# Tested with input files as "populations" (Stacks) produces them
+# Tested with input files produced by "populations" (Stacks)

 (I do not own or am related in any way to Stacks people.
 Is a good useful pipeline for SNP calling: http://catchenlab.life.illinois.edu/stacks/)